Spectrum Cellular Management

 Independent RF engineering analysis that confirms whether wireless installations meet FCC safety standards and perform within the limits carriers are required to document.
 We give property owners and municipalities verified facts, not carrier assurances.

 Section 6409(a) of the Middle Class Tax Relief and Job Creation Act of 2012 was designed to streamline minor wireless facility modifications, small 4G collocations and equipment cabinet replacements that did not materially alter existing sites.
-Carriers have applied that framework to something else entirely.
+Carriers have applied that framework far too loosely to bypass the federal standards for major upgrades.

-Nationwide, high-power 5G upgrades are being processed as minor modifications under Section 6409 despite power increases, expanded RF footprints, new antenna arrays, and structural changes that meet the federal definition of substantial change.
+Nationwide, high-power 5G upgrades are being processed as minor modifications, despite power increases, expanded RF footprints, new antenna arrays, and structural changes that meet the federal definition of substantial change.
 The classification determines whether a city reviews an application or approves it on a shot clock.
 Getting it wrong has consequences that last decades.

 Federal Standards That Apply